Unlike gdb's command set, which is rather free-form, we tried to make

 Individual options in a command can have different completers, so for

-" option in "breakpoint" completes to source files, the
+instance the "--file <path>" option in "breakpoint" completes to source files, the

-" option to currently loaded shared libraries, etc. We can even do
+"--shlib <path>" option to currently loaded shared libraries, etc. We can even do

-things like if you specify "--shlib <path>
+things like if you specify "--shlib <path>", and are completing on "--file <path>", we will only

-list source files in the shared library specified by "--shlib <path>
+list source files in the shared library specified by "--shlib <path>".The individual commands are pretty extensively documented.
+You can use the

-command to get an overview of which commands are
+help command to get an overview of which commands are

 available or to obtain details about specific commands.
 There is also an

-command that will search the help text for all commands
+apropos command that will search the help text for all commands

 for a particular word and dump a summary help string for each matching